mundimark/awesome-markdown-alternatives/README.md

 [ANNOUNCEMENT] Looking for the latest news, tools, tips & tricks, and more about markdown and friends?
-Follow along the Manuscripts News ([@awesome-markdown-alternatives](https://github.com/manuscriptsnews)) channel on twitter for updates.
+Follow along the MundiMark News ([@mundimark](https://github.com/mundimark/awesome-markdown-alternatives)) channel on github for updates.

 ---